Can Critter Control Help Insulate Attics?

-New Hampshire Critter Control's trained technicians will let you know if a lightly stained area simply needs a spot clean or a total attic remediation.
-Properly insulating your attic will help you save money in the end — and we can help!
+Critter Control of New Hampshire has trained technicians who will let you know if a lightly stained area simply needs a spot clean or total attic remediation.
+Attics that are properly installed can save you money — we are certified and we can help!

-There are some instances where creatures stick to one area of the attic, and the damage is contained.apparent only in one particular area and damage is contained to a specific portion of an attic.
+There are some instances when the animal(s) stick to one area of your attic, which will make the damage apparent only in one particular area and it will be contained to a specific portion of an attic.
 In these cases, Critter Control may only need to clean a small area.
-Our team will provide a quote for insulation removal cleaning and adding additional insulation.
+Our team will provide a quote for insulation removal, cleaning and adding additional insulation.

 Total attic cleanup is called "attic remediation".
-Very similar to the mold and fire remediation industry, we follow many of the same standards for attic cleanup, from worker protective Tyvec suits & respirators to working within self contained work enviornment with negative air scrubbers, you can be assured the soiling of your attic will not infiltrate your home.
+Very similar to the mold and fire remediation industry, we follow many of the same standards for attic cleanup, from worker protective Tyvec suits & respirators to working within self-contained work environment with negative air scrubbers, you can be assured the soiling of your attic will not infiltrate your home.

 The Remediation Process